 If they exhibit low level disruptive behaviour (Appendix 1) they will be given a verbal warning.
 Hopefully, they will show the adult that they wish to stay on GREEN.

 Children who stay on GREEN for the term will receive a consistently Good Behaviour Certificate.
 (This is a compulsory system for EYFS and KS1 pupils and Y 3 but is an optional system for Years 4 - 6 pupils).

-On the second verbal warning for low level disruptive behaviour, an ORANGE WARNING CARD will be placed quietly in front of the child.
+On the second verbal warning for low level disruptive behaviour, an AMBER WARNING CARD will be placed quietly in front of the child.

 At a convenient point the child will place the card in his/her named pocket on the ‘Its Good To Be Green’ chart.
-The adult will say, “I am asking you to put an ORANGE WARNING CARD in your pocket because you have chosen to continue to . . .
+The adult will say, “I am asking you to put an AMBER WARNING CARD on the display because you have chosen to continue to . . .
 I hope you will choose to show me that you would like to get back to GREEN by . . . ”

-The ORANGE WARNING CARD will stay for approximately half a day; time enough for the child to prove that he/she can change his/her behaviour.
+The AMBER WARNING CARD will stay for approximately half a day; time enough for the child to prove that he/she can change his/her behaviour.

 A RED CARD is given for on-going disruptive behaviour (following a verbal warning and an orange card).

 A RED CARD is given immediately for zero tolerance behaviour – there is no verbal warning or orange card.